SystemsApproach/ops/provision.rst

 should be taken to *not* overload this step with configuration that can be done later.
-For example, various radio parameters can be set on the eNBs when it is physically installed, but those parameters will become settable through the Management Platform once the POD is brought online.
+For example, various radio parameters can be set on the eNBs when it is physically installed, but those parameters will become settable through the Management Platform once the cluster is brought online.
 Configuration work done at this stage should be minimized.